Quantum Monte Carlo study of Doppler broadening of positron annihilation radiation in semiconductors and insulators: Results and discussion

 \subsection{The effect of lattice vibrations in Si}

-Figure \ref{figure: vibrational data} shows the Doppler spectra along the $[100]$, $[110]$, and $[111]$ directions in the Si lattice, computed at the DFT level for the static lattice which are compared against the vibrationally renormalized projections at tempreratures of $0$ and $300$~K. Only the projection values in low-momentum regions are shown, as at higher momenta the static and vibrationally renormalized spectra at both temperatures were within errorbars of each other.
+Figure \ref{figure: vibrational data} shows the discrepancy of the Doppler spectra between renormalized, unconvoluted DFT results obtained with and without vibrational corrections along the $[100]$, $[110]$, and $[111]$ directions in the Si lattice, at temperatures of $0$ and $300$~K. The discrepancies are calculated by removing the Doppler spectra of the static lattice from that of the vibrational calculation.
 It can be seen that there is not much effect due to vibrations on the Doppler spectra.
-The effect is the same at $0$ and $300$~K. The effect is largest in the $[100]$-direction, but small when compared against the discrepancies between DFT and QMC, or between DFT and experiment, see below.
-Furthermore, when comparing against experimental Doppler spectra the convolution of the theoretical projections with the resolution function of the detectors used in measurements makes the effect even smaller.
+The largest deviations can be seen around momentum of $0.5$ a.u.\ in the $[100]$-direction, where the discrepancy is still less than $1\%$ of the value of the normalized Doppler spectra of the static lattice.
+At momenta larger than $1$ a.u.\ the discrepancies settle very close to zero.
+The effect is the same at $0$ and $300$~K, indicating that the zero-point vibrations dominate also at room temperature.
+The discrepancy is also small when compared against the discrepancies between DFT and QMC, or between DFT and experiment, see below.
 Anharmonic effects at finite temperatures are not studied, but thermal expansion may have minor effects.

+Figure \ref{figure: vibrational data} shows that the vibrations tend to broaden the Doppler spectra in the $[100]$ and $[110]$ directions, as the maximum negative discrepancy is seen around momentum values of $\sim 0.3$ a.u., while in $[111]$ direction this settles closer to zero, therefore tending to narrow the Doppler spectrum.
+However, as these effects are small as mentioned above.